mendix/CommunityCommons/README.md

 ## Description

 This module adds many reusable java methods to your project, which can be called from microflows or custom java actions.
 The content of this module is the result of many questions and answers posted at mxforum.mendix.com, and investigating several project.

-The module addes functionality for working with Dates, Batches, Strings, Internet, Files, Configuration, locking etc. See the documentation or screenshot for a complete list of functions.
+The module adds functionality for working with Dates, Batches, Strings, Internet, Files, Configuration, locking etc. See the documentation or screenshot for a complete list of functions.

 ## Contributing

 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!

-## Dependencies
- -  antisamy-1.5.3.jar
- -  com.google.guava-14.0.1.jar
- -  com.springsource.org.apache.batik.css-1.7.0.j
- -  fontbox-1.8.5.jar
- -  jempbox-1.8.5.jar
- -  joda-time-1.6.2.jar
- -  nekohtml.jar
- -  org.apache.commons.fileupload-1.2.1.jar
- -  org.apache.commons.io-2.3.0.jar
- -  org.apache.commons.lang3.jar
- -  org.apache.servicemix.bundles.commons-codec-1.3.0.jar
- -  pdfbox-1.8.5.jar
- -  xml-apis-ext.jar
+## _Important when updating to v5.5.2+_ :warning:

+### Deleting obsolete dependencies first

+It is *highly* recommended that you remove all jars that have an accompanying `.CommunityCommons.RequiredLib` file from the `userlib` folder by hand before importing the CommunityCommons 5.5.2 module in the Modeler.
+Otherwise you may encounter strange compilation or runtime errors.

+### Java 8
+This release utilizes some Java 8 native APIs that replace functionality that was previously imported from external libraries.
+This means that for upgrading, [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is a minimum requirement!
+You can change your JDK directory in the Desktop Modeler under Edit > Preferences.
+### Breaking change to XSSSanitize
+In order to mitigate some security vulnerabilities in dependent libraries, the XSSSanitize action has been re-implemented using the [OWASP Java HTML Sanitizer](https://github.com/OWASP/java-html-sanitizer) library.
+This means that any usage of this action in your app needs to be reconfigured.
+It now takes six policy parameters, of which at least one must be non-empty.
+Make sure that the non applicable policy parameters are explicitly filled in with the value `empty`.
+Possible policy values are defined in the `SanitizerPolicy` enumeration.
+The meaning of the policies are defined in the [javadocs](https://static.javadoc.io/com.googlecode.owasp-java-html-sanitizer/owasp-java-html-sanitizer/20180219.1/org/owasp/html/Sanitizers.html).

 ## Usage